Las Vegas Raiders vs. Philadelphia Eagles NFL Week 7 Odds, Plays and Insights for October 24, 2021

 - At home, the Raiders are winless ATS (0-2) as 3.5-point favorites or more.

-- In three home games this year, Las Vegas has hit the over twice.
+- In three home games this year, Las Vegas has gone over the total twice.

-- Away from home, Philadelphia has two wins against the spread and is 2-1 overall.
+- Philadelphia is 2-1 overall, with two wins against the spread, on the road.

-- In three away games this year, Philadelphia has gone over the total once.
+- This year, in three road games, Philadelphia has gone over the total once.

 Powered by Data Skrive.